 SPED 312.
-Transition and Vocation Education, 1 hour, Spring An overview of the opportunities and challenges for students, families, and schools in the transition process.
+Transition and Vocation Education, 1 credit, Spring An overview of the opportunities and challenges for students, families, and schools in the transition process.
 Prerequisite: SPED 313.

 SPED 313.
-Survey of Persons with Exceptionalities, 3 hours, Fall, Spring, Summer
+Survey of Persons with Exceptionalities, 3 credits, Fall, Spring, Summer

 A survey of exceptionalities across the life span including intellectual, language, speech, auditory, visual, behavioral, neurological, and physical impairments.
 This course is a prerequisite for all SPED courses, except ASL 201 and 202.
-Practicum required.
+Practicum required. \$50 fee.

 SPED 315.
-Language Development, 3 hours, Fall
+Language Development, 3 credits, Fall